-- 10. Active participation by the Shareholders at the AGM is welcome. - 11.
-Notice of the AGM and related papers are sent to Shareholders no less than 20 clear business days before the meeting.
-For any other meetings, they are sent to Shareholders no less than 10 clear business days before the meeting unless the business to be conducted at the meeting requires special notice.
+- 11. Notice of the AGM and related papers are sent to Shareholders well in advance before the meeting.
 For general meetings where a Special Resolution is moved, a notice period of no less than 21 clear days will be given. - 12.
 Proceedings at the AGM and minutes of the AGM are broadcast on CLP's website as soon as practicable following the meeting.